Company Seven.

 In December of 1994 TeleVue introduced the "Ranger" telescope in an attempt to lure those seeking a less expensive or even more compact alternative to the "Pronto".
 This model features the same 70mm objective employed by its cousin, with a simpler 1.25" focuser.
 The focuser is not of the rack and pinion design, and is more resistant to abuse.
 The lens shade, and carrying bag would be optional.
 A brass version is also made available.

 While the "Pronto" and "Ranger" were highly successful for birding, and accepted by the astronomy community as a whole Company Seven believed that a need was not being met for a telescope of improved performance for astronomy.
-The Pronto has the field of view and versatility for many uses however, it's design and aperture limit it to about 150X and so we judged this to be just below the threshold necessary to routinely obtain views of the planets changing features.
+The Pronto has the field of view and versatility for many uses however, its design and aperture limit it to about 150X and so we judged this to be just below the threshold necessary to routinely obtain views of the planets changing features.
 Martin Cohen, and others regularly asked Al Nagler (and Roland Christen of Astro-Physics) to develop the idea of an about 80mm f7 well corrected apochromatic telescope, with a 2 inch focuser and degree of correction that would result in performance suitable for observing the "Messier Catalog" and the planets while retaining good portability.
 Al Nagler listened, and in February 1998 he responded by introducing the TeleVue 85 f7 multi-purpose telescope.

 TeleVue 85mm Apo and 70mm Pronto Telescopes